MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/finance-how-positive-pay.md

 ---
-title: 'How to: Export Positive Pay Files| Microsoft Docs'
+title: Export Positive Pay Files| Microsoft Docs
-description: Describes how to make sure that your bank only clears validated checks and amounts by exporting a Positive Pay file that contains vendor and payment information.
+description: You can ensure your bank only clears validated checks and amounts by exporting a Positive Pay file that contains vendor and payment information.
 services: project-madeira
 documentationcenter:
 author: SorenGP